syukranDev/backendUI_integrationTest/README.md

 # Remarks & Future Dev
 -`json-server` is a full fake REST API used for quick backend prototyping,  more infos here: https://www.npmjs.com/package/json-server <br />
--`db.json` of fakeAPI (json-server) only contain 11 sets of self-generate data (lattitude,longitude,temperature,country,id,timestamp) due to simplicity and most opensource api doesnt provides all these in one shot.
-So there is no new update being fetched every in  <br />
+-`db.json` of fakeAPI (json-server) only contain 11 sets of self-generate data (lattitude,longitude,temperature,country,id,timestamp) due to simplicity testing, so there is no new data being updated into the `db.json`. <br />
 ![js pic](https://user-images.githubusercontent.com/51852197/144367245-cad431bb-6ad2-4091-8462-34f8130a9eb7.PNG) <br />
 -**not really meet the main task objective due to time constraint & limited knowledge on DOM manipulation, but i think meet the Extension A,B,C.**